dotnet/winforms/Documentation/testing.md

 ##### Unit tests should be part of the same PR as code changes

 * Unit tests must be added for any change to public APIs.
 * We will accept unit tests for internal/private methods as well.
 Some non-public API can be accessed directly (e.g. `internal`), some via subclassing (e.g. `virtual`) or via the public surface.
 However there are plenty of instances where a non-public API can't be easily accessed or arranged for.
-In this cases it is totally acceptible to use Reflection API to arrange, act and assert.
+In this cases it is totally acceptable to use Reflection API to arrange, act and assert.
 For example: https://gist.github.com/JeremyKuhne/e8c9c33d037ac5e5ed4c477817cae414

 ##### Code Coverage